Summary: This guide shows how to prevent dog bites through safe interactions, supervision, and responsible ownership.

 - Be cautious with exuberant play – High-energy play can escalate into nipping or biting.

-- Never leave young children or babies unsupervised with a dog.
+- Never leave young children or babies unsupervised with a dog – Always ensure an adult is present during any interaction.

-- Ensure children don’t pull on a dog’s collar, ears, or tail.
+- Teach children to be gentle – Avoid pulling on a dog’s collar, ears, or tail.

-- Avoid letting children pet dogs inside someone else’s vehicle.
+- Avoid interactions in confined spaces – Do not let children pet dogs inside someone else’s vehicle.

 - Choose the right dog for your family – Select a breed and temperament that matches your lifestyle and household dynamics.